Keyboard shortcuts

 var aMat = mat[int, int] = { {1,2,3}, {4,5,6}, {7,8,9} };

-All other operations are the same like arrays.
+All other access forms behave like arrays.

 Maps